 You cleaned the living area and guest bathroom.
 You checked for food and pet allergies.
 You provided a snack, something to drink, and a place for people to sit and interact with each other.

-You greeted everyone, prayed that the air conditioner and bathroom functioned flawlessly and that your guests would know when it was time to leave.
+You greeted everyone, praying that the air conditioner and bathroom functioned flawlessly and that your guests would know when to leave.

 A Fantastic Host recognizes that social distancing has created new problems that need to be addressed.

-In 2020 we have moved to social distance gatherings, and they have their own unique challenges.
+In 2020 we moved to social distance gatherings, and they have their unique challenges.

 And this is further complicated by the variety of attitudes people have concerning social distancing.

-One individual may feel that they are not at risk, believe that masks are ineffective, and initiate physical contact with others.
+One Individuals may feel that they are not at risk, believe that masks are ineffective, and initiate physical contact with others.